rust-lang/nomicon/src/what-unsafe-does.md

 language cares about is preventing the following things:

 * Dereferencing null, dangling, or unaligned references or raw pointers
-* Performing out-of-bounds arithmetic for the computation of a struct/tuple field address
+* Performing out-of-bounds arithmetic for the computation of an `enum`/`struct`/array/slice/tuple field address
 * Reading [uninitialized memory][]
 * Breaking the [pointer aliasing rules][]
 * Producing/obtaining invalid primitive values: